albertobraschi/radiant-ray-extension/HELP_admin.markdown

 Removing an extension is a little different than disabling in that remove will try to revert any migrations the extension added.
 Removed extensions end up in `vendor/ray/removed_extensions`.
 To remove an extension run

 	rake ray:rm name=extension-name

+Merge extension remotes
+---

+If you've added a github repository as remote to an extension by providing the `remote` variable on extension installation, you can merge changes from the repository into the submodule by running

+	rake ray:pull name=extension-name

 Restarting your application server
 ---